top of page

 • Anxiety about eating in front of others

-For some, these behaviors may feel like an attempt to "gain control" when everything else feels unpredictable - but they often lead to more distress and isolation.
+For some, these behaviors may feel like an attempt to "gain control" when everything else feels unpredictable.
+However, they often lead to more distress and isolation.

 Why the Postpartum Period Is So Vulnerable